October

 In every single test pair, the AI assigned the same recommendation label to both candidates.
 Changing only the candidate’s name — to signal a different gender or ethnicity — had zero effect on the hiring recommendation.

-Cohen's d measures the standardised difference between two group means.
-Conventionally, values below 0.2 are negligible, 0.2–0.5 is small, 0.5–0.8 is medium, and above 0.8 is large.
+Cohen's d standardises the difference between two group means.
+Below 0.2 is negligible, 0.2–0.5 small, 0.5–0.8 medium, above 0.8 large.

-CategoryCohen's dConventionActual DifferencePractical Impact
+CategoryCohen's dConventionActual differencePractical impact

 Gender0.219Small0.1 pts / 100None